Edzelf/Esp-radio/README.md

 cannot connect to one of the WiFi stations specified in the ini-file.

 In that case the ESP8266 will act as an accesspoint with the name "Esp-radio".
 You have to connect to this AP with password "Esp-radio".
-Than the ESP-radio can be reached at http:// 192.168.4.1.
+Than the ESP-radio can be reached at http://192.168.4.1.

-After changing the contents of the ini-file, it must be saved to the SPIFFS by clicking the “Save” button.
+After changing the contents of the ini-file, it must be saved to the SPIFFS by clicking the "Save" button.
 Changes will have effect on the next restart of the ESP-radio, so click the “Restart” button.

 ![alt text](docs/images/014.png)